Nov. 19: Congress made disclosure law

 American Oversight's litigation page shows that its lawsuit seeking records about the Trump administration's review of the Epstein materials remained open into late March 2026, including a March 16 preliminary-injunction motion, a March 26 reply, and a March 30 hearing update.

-That matters because it means the argument was not only happening in cable segments or on social media.
-Congress, outside litigants, and DOJ were still fighting over what had been released, what had been removed, and what the review process was actually doing.
+The litigation placed the same dispute in court: what had been released, what had been removed, and what the review process was doing.

 As of April 3, 2026, the transparency fight still defined the story